MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### Hardware requirements

-Nothing in particular; however, the system should be able to run PowerShell.
+The system should be able to run PowerShell.

 ### Software requirements